The Night (2020 film): Plot

 Babak Naderi and his wife Neda, an Iranian couple living in the United States with their one-year-old daughter Shabnam, are driving home after visiting some friends.
 However, the car's navigation system starts malfunctioning, and they end up getting lost.
 After driving around for a couple of hours, they decide to spend the night at the Hotel Normandie.
 Babak almost gets into a physical altercation with a homeless elderly man while entering the hotel, but the man vanishes after Babak and Neda check into the hotel.
 The receptionist informs them that only one suite is available, and that the hotel doors are locked at night.

 Babak and Neda begin to notice strange events during their stay at the hotel.
 Neda is woken by Shabnam, and someone knocks on the room door, saying "Mommy".
 Upon checking the hallway, Neda sees a small child, who disappears after going down a hallway.

 Babak is also woken by Shabnam, and prepares a bottle of milk with the help of the hotel receptionist, who tells him about the various tragic events he has witnessed.
 Babak sees the homeless man again outside the hotel, and sees the reflection of a strange woman next to him.
 When he turns around, he is confronted by Neda, who tells him to go to sleep and that she will bring Shabnam up to their hotel room.
 However, he later finds Shabnam still on the ground floor, and Neda tells him that she was asleep.

 Later, Babak is startled upon seeing the woman from earlier standing in front of him.
 After Babak and Neda hear thumping noises above them, Babak goes up to the hotel roof, but does not find anyone.
 He calls the police, saying that someone is harassing them.

 A police officer arrives, but he is skeptical of the couple's claims of people disturbing them, and asks Babak if there is something he is not telling him.
 There is a knock on the room door, and Babak finds the same police officer there when answering the door.
 The incident unnerves the couple so much that they decide to leave the hotel.
 However, Babak forgets the car keys, and he returns to the hotel room to get them while Neda waits near the car.

-While waiting near the car, Neda is confronted by the homeless man, who tells her in Farsi, "They hear the truth, morning comes."
+While waiting near the car, Neda is confronted by the homeless man, who tells her in Persian, "They hear the truth, morning comes."
 Babak gives the keys to Neda from the room.
 As Neda waits for Babak in the car with Shabnam, the child from earlier asks her to let him play with his sister.